zapier/zapier-platform/packages/cli/docs/cli.md

 ## canary:create

-> Create a new canary deployment, diverting a specified percentage of traffic from one version to another for a specified duration.
+> Create a new canary deployment which routes traffic from one version to another for a specified duration.

 **Usage**: `zapier canary:create VERSIONFROM VERSIONTO`

+Canaries can be created to route traffic for one of the following options:

+- A percentage of all traffic, from all users

+- All traffic for a single user

+- All traffic for a single account

 Only one canary can be active at the same time.
 You can run `zapier canary:list` to check.
 If you would like to create a new canary with different parameters, you can wait for the canary to finish, or delete it using `zapier canary:delete a.b.c x.y.z`.